-- (a) base salary;

-- (b) an annual bonus incentive; and

-- (c) other than Mr. Hennick, who is not entitled to participate in FirstService's stock option plan, a long-term incentive in the form of stock options granted under the Option Plan.
+- (a) base salary; - (b) an annual performance-based bonus plan; and - (c) a long-term incentive in the form of stock options granted under the FirstService Stock Option Plan, as amended (the "Option Plan").

-FirstService believes that making a significant portion of the Named Executive Officers' compensation both variable and long-term (and providing for base salaries on the lower end of our peer group) supports FirstService's executive compensation philosophy, as these forms of compensation primarily depend on performance.
+FirstService believes that making a significant portion of the Named Executive Officers' compensation both variable/performance-based and long-term supports FirstService's executive compensation philosophy, as these forms of compensation primarily depend on performance metrics that are fundamentally aligned with the best-interests of FirstService's shareholders.
 At the same time, FirstService utilizes stock option based compensation to allow those most accountable for FirstService's long-term success to acquire and hold shares of FirstService.
 The key features of the three primary components of compensation are described below.